 I’ll touch on my childhood, my marriage, my homeless experience, successes, failures, and yes, I will even share the time I was investigated by the SEC back in 2001.

-The Beginnings – My story is similar to many others; broken home, multiple marriages for both parents, tossed into the foster care system at the age of nine, often wondering why the new children and step kids were put on a pedestal and feeling abandoned.
+My story is similar to many others; broken home, multiple marriages for both parents, tossed into the foster care system at the age of nine, often wondering why the new children and step kids were put on a pedestal and often feeling left abandoned.

 My Grandparents finally stepped in and took me into their home.
 This is the time in my life which I learned proper hygiene, how to cook, clean, iron, how to love and be loved.
 I can’t say I was always good for them, nor did I always stay out of trouble – but without them, I don’t think I would’ve had the fighting chance for who I’ve become today.
 I thank and love my grandparents for the chance, the change, and the opportunities they provided me.

 I will say this… Parenting does not come with a handbook.
 We can’t choose our parents, but we do choose to be parents, so be the best parent you can be.
-While you can’t change history, you can learn from your mistakes making a change for the future.
+While you can’t change history, you can learn from your mistakes, and the mistakes of others, making a change for the future.

 My journey took me to Grenada in the Bahamas and other parts of America.
 I ran out of money and soon became homeless, sleeping in parks, bushes and hotel stairwells.
-I have eaten in soup kitchens, wandered hotel halls looking for room service leftovers, and yes, I have even eaten out of garbage cans.
+I even sold perfume door to door, but it never seemed to make enough leaving me eating at soup kitchens, wandering hotel halls looking for room service leftovers, and yes, I have even eaten out of garbage cans.